xoxzo/blog.xoxzo.com/content/Community/introduce-popcorn-en.md

 It was my first "Popcorn" day yesterday but not for reading yet.
 I met and greeted the members and got assigned to my first reading time on June 20th.
 Until then, I can come to the "Popcorn" days to see how the others do with the children.

-My first observation time yesterday was in Grade One class, a female "Popcorn" reader brought her handmade KAMI-SHIBAI show (https://en.wikipedia.org/wiki/Kamishibai)
+My first observation time yesterday was in Grade One class, a female "Popcorn" reader brought her handmade [KAMI-SHIBAI show](https://en.wikipedia.org/wiki/Kamishibai).
 She introduced these new students "what is "Popcorn"" in the show.

-How Kami-shibai looks can be referred here: https://bit.ly/2IsVacL
+How Kami-shibai looks can be referred [here](https://bit.ly/2IsVacL).